-I obtained my B.A. in political science from the University of Oslo, and my M.Sc. in international affairs from Sciences Po, Paris.
-During my studies, I have held positions as lecturer, research assistant and teaching assistant
+I hold a B.A. in political science from the University of Oslo, and a M.Sc. in international affairs from Sciences Po, Paris.
+During my studies, I held positions as lecturer, research assistant and teaching assistant.

-My PhD thesis empirically examines how decision-making procedures matter for the legitimacy of three international institutions: the UNFCCC, the WTO, and the UN Security Council.
+My PhD thesis empirically examines how decision-making procedures matter for the legitimacy of three international institutions: the UNFCCC climate negotiations, the global trading architecture under GATT/WTO, and the UN Security Council.
 Using content analysis, I measure states’ legitimacy perceptions over time in these three institutions, and construct a database with more than 9000 legitimacy statements.
 I then leverage three reforms that the institutions have implemented in order to test the hypothesis that procedural reform positively affects legitimacy perceptions.

 - Multilateral cooperation and negotiations